aceniccola/aceniccola.github.io/_posts/randomness.md

 we must have a common base world model in order to exchange with others we therefore can build a general intelligence frim a general world model

+the flame encodes all of the book within itself. to us the book is more interesting than the flame. why? the flame comtains too much noise, it also encodes the books material and is affected by the conditions of the room it does not read us the book at our own pace